Student pilots are often confused about whether they need an iPad for flying.

 A pilot at an advanced stage of flight training can use an iPad to ease several tasks inside the cockpit.

-A student pilot flying for a private pilot license might not find the iPad very useful.
-A pilot training for his Instrument rating will see an iPad to be an excellent tool for cockpit management and navigation with ease.
+A student pilot flying for a private pilot license might not find the iPad helpful.
+A pilot training for his Instrument rating will see an iPad as an excellent tool for easy cockpit management and navigation.

 Aviate, Navigate, and Communicate are easier to say but quite hard to execute.

 A pilot needs to do all these three tasks at the same time.
-There are various other things a pilot has to do while flying the airplane.
+There are various other things a pilot has to do while flying an airplane.

-As a student pilot at an early stage of your pilot training, you need to focus on flying the airplane.
+As a student pilot at an early stage of your pilot training, you must focus on flying the airplane.

-Without knowing how to fly the airplane and purchasing your first iPad will not be of any help.
+Without knowing how to fly an airplane, purchasing your first iPad will not help.

 Get used to actual flying before investing in an iPad.

-On the first few flights, a student pilot must only focus on:
+On the first few flights, a student pilot must only focus on the following: